paridhi-parajuli/HurriViz/README.md

 # HurriViz

-A visualizatin tool to visualize hurricanes and its impact.
+A visualization tool to visualize hurricanes and its impact.

-image.png